 AI Coding Agents Need a Source of Truth

-When an AI coding agent makes a bad plan, the first reaction is usually to add more prompt.
+When an AI coding agent makes a bad plan, the usual fix is “add more prompt.”

-Add more rules.
-Add more examples.
-Add more principles.
+More rules.
+More examples.
+More warnings.
 Tell it to be careful.
 Tell it not to hallucinate.
-Tell it to follow every engineering acronym we have collected over the last twenty years.
+Tell it to respect every engineering acronym we have collected over the last twenty years.

-The agent does not need a longer prompt.
-It needs a source of truth.
+The agent does not need a bigger prompt.
+It needs something true to anchor against.

 A big prompt is not a plan

 Long prompts can look serious.
-They have sections, rules, rubrics, and warnings.
-They sound like process.
+They have sections, rules, rubrics, and stern little warnings.
+They feel like process.

-If the task is vague, the agent will fill the gaps.
-It will invent files.
-It will invent requirements.
-It will add tasks that sound useful but do not match the actual goal.
+If the task is vague, the agent fills the gaps.
+It invents files.
+It invents requirements.
+It adds tasks that sound useful but do not match the goal.

-This is the worst kind of wrong: plausible wrong.
+That is the expensive kind of wrong: plausible wrong.

 Obviously bad output is easy to reject.
 Plausible wrong output wastes time.
-You have to read it carefully, compare it with the real task, and find the places where it drifted.
+You have to compare it against the real task, find the drift, and explain why the confident plan is nonsense.

-At that point the human is doing the grounding work manually.
+At that point the human is doing the grounding manually.

 Start with a brief